 - Not a short-term buy

-Exelixis is a company focused on cancer treatments or, as its website states, a company that strives “to develop effective, tolerable and durable treatments to help patients with cancer thrive.
-To date, the company has medicines available to treat kidney, liver and thyroid cancers along with advanced melanoma treatments.
+Exelixis is a company focused on cancer treatments or, as its website states, a company that strives “to develop effective, tolerable and durable treatments to help patients with cancer thrive.”
+To date, the company has medicines available to treat kidney, liver and thyroid cancers along with advanced melanoma.

-At a current price of just over $21 per share, Exelixis is at a very attainable entry point for new investors and shows a lot of growth potential.
-However, it’s worth noting that the price dropped recently when a Phase 3 trial for the company’s renal cell carcinoma treatment was not shown to be as effective as the company hoped.
+At a current price of under $18 per share, Exelixis is at a very attainable entry point for new investors and shows a lot of growth potential.
+However, it’s worth noting that the price dropped recently when a Phase 3 trial for the company’s renal cell carcinoma treatment was less effective than the company had hoped.

 - Affordable stock